-"consistent with or superior to" variation must demonstrate why its proposal is consistent with or superior to the pro forma LGIP and/or pro forma LGIA.15 The Commission also permitted transmission providers to justify a variation to the pro forma LGIA or LGIP based on regional reliability requirements and required transmission providers submitting such regional reliability variations to the Commission for approval to identify the proposed variations and explain why such variations are necessary.16 We will evaluate UNS's proposed variations from the requirements of Order Nos.
+10. As discussed further below, PSCo has requested certain variations from the Commission's requirements in Order Nos.
+845 and 845-A. The Commission explained in Order No. 845 that such variations would be reviewed under the same standard allowed by Order No. 2003.15 In Order No. 2003, when adopting the pro forma LGIA and LGIP, the Commission permitted transmission providers to seek variations from the pro forma LGIA and LGIP, the Commission LGIP if they were "consistent with or superior to" the terms of the pro forma LGIA and LGIP.16 A transmission provider seeking a "consistent with or superior to" variation must demonstrate why its proposal is consistent with or superior to the pro forma LGIP and/or pro forma LGIA.17 The Commission also permitted transmission providers to justify a variation to the pro forma LGIA or LGIP based on regional reliability requirements and required transmission providers submitting such regional reliability variations to the Commission for approval to identify the proposed variations and explain why such variations are necessary.18 We will evaluate PSCo's proposed variations from the requirements of Order Nos.
 845 and 845-A accordingly.